Major Controversies Surrounding Nancy Mace: A Detailed Timeline

 2021: Mace Cosponsors Life at Conception Act

-In 2021, following the United States Capitol attack, Nancy Mace pleaded with Trump to condemn the attack but ultimately voted against impeaching him, citing concerns about due process.
+In 2021, after the United States Capitol attack, Nancy Mace pleaded with Donald Trump to condemn it.
+She later voted against impeaching Trump, stating that due process had not been properly followed.

-In 2022, Mace criticized states enacting abortion bans without exceptions following the Supreme Court's decision to overturn Roe v.
-Wade, expressing disagreement with the Florida abortion ban.
+In 2022, Mace criticized states enacting abortion bans without exceptions in the wake of the Supreme Court overturning Roe v.
+Wade.

-On October 3, 2023, Nancy Mace voted in favor of removing Kevin McCarthy from his position as speaker of the House, citing unfulfilled promises regarding legislation and describing him as a "loser" afterwards.
+On October 3, 2023, Nancy Mace voted in favor of removing Kevin McCarthy, a fellow Republican, from his position as speaker of the House.
+She cited McCarthy's failure to follow through on her legislative priorities.

-2023: Federal Panel Rules District 1 a Racial Gerrymander
+2023: Federal Panel Rules Mace's District a Racial Gerrymander

-In 2023, a three-judge federal panel ruled that Mace's congressional District 1 was redrawn in a "stark racial gerrymander" intended to suppress the power of Black voters.
+In 2023, a three-judge federal panel ruled that Nancy Mace's congressional District 1 was redrawn in a "stark racial gerrymander" intended to suppress Black voters.

-During a January 2024 hearing, Nancy Mace called Hunter Biden, son of U.S. President Joe Biden, "the epitome of White privilege."
+During a hearing in January 2024, Nancy Mace called Hunter Biden, son of U.S. President Joe Biden, "the epitome of White privilege."

 August 15, 2024: Mace Mispronounces Kamala Harris' Name

-On August 15, 2024, Nancy Mace received nationally circulated criticism for repeatedly mispronouncing Vice President Kamala Harris' name after initially pronouncing her name correctly.
+On August 15, 2024, Nancy Mace received nationally circulated criticism for repeatedly mispronouncing Vice President and Democratic presidential candidate Kamala Harris' name and claiming "I will say Kamala's name any way that I want to."

 November 18, 2024: Mace Introduces Resolution on Single-Sex Facilities

-On November 18, 2024, Mace introduced a resolution to prohibit members of the House of Representatives from using single-sex facilities that don't correspond to their biological sex, targeting transgender women.
+On November 18, 2024, Mace introduced a resolution to prohibit "Members, officers, and employees of the House of Representatives" from using single-sex facilities in the Capitol or House Office Buildings that don't correspond to their "biological sex", specifically targeting transgender women and Delaware representative Sarah McBride.

-In December 2024, Nancy Mace stated that James McIntyre threatened and physically assaulted her during a handshake at a foster care youth advocacy event.
-McIntyre was arrested but witnesses disputed Mace's description.
+In December 2024, Nancy Mace claimed that James McIntyre threatened and physically assaulted her during a handshake at a foster care youth advocacy event, leading to his arrest.

 2024: Mace Shifts Stance on LGBTQ Rights

-February 2025: Mace Uses Slur Against Trans People
+February 2025: Mace Uses Derogatory Term for Trans People

-At a House Oversight Committee hearing in February 2025, Mace used a slur to refer to trans people and repeated the word when confronted.
+At a House Oversight Committee hearing in February 2025, Mace used the slur "tranny" to refer to trans people and repeated it when confronted.

-February 2025: Accusations of Abuse and Defamation Lawsuit
+February 2025: Accusations of abuse, rape, and sexual misconduct

-In February 2025, Nancy Mace accused Patrick Bryant and three other men of physical abuse, rape, and sexual misconduct during a speech in the House of Representatives.
-The men denied the accusations.
-In March, one of the men Mace accused, Brian Musgrave, sued her for defamation.
+In February 2025, Nancy Mace accused her ex-fiancé, Patrick Bryant, and three other men of physical abuse, rape, and sexual misconduct in a speech in the House of Representatives.
+The men denied her accusations, and one of them later sued her for defamation.

-March 2025: Mace Criticizes Elissa Slotkin for Reading from Children's Book About LGBT Tolerance
+March 2025: Mace Criticizes US Senator Elissa Slotkin

-In March 2025, Mace criticized US Senator Elissa Slotkin for reading aloud from a children's book about LGBT tolerance, using the term 'groomers'.
+In March 2025, Mace criticized US Senator Elissa Slotkin for reading aloud from a children's book about LGBT tolerance, saying "The Left gets mad when we call them groomers but then continue to do this."

-April 1, 2025: Misdemeanor charge against McIntyre dropped
+April 1, 2025: Misdemeanor charge dropped; Mace withdrew from Congressional Caucus

-On April 1, 2025, the misdemeanor charge against McIntyre was dropped.
-Shortly after, Mace withdrew from the Congressional Caucus on Foster Youth and was replaced as co-chair by Rep. Erin Houchin.
+On April 1, 2025, the United States attorney for the District of Columbia announced he would drop the misdemeanor charge against James McIntyre.
+Shortly after, Mace quietly withdrew from the Congressional Caucus on Foster Youth and was replaced by Rep. Erin Houchin.

-At a DOGE subcommittee hearing in May 2025, Mace accused Fatima Goss Graves, CEO of the National Women's Law Center, of sexual grooming.
+In May 2025, during a DOGE subcommittee hearing, Nancy Mace accused Fatima Goss Graves, CEO of the National Women's Law Center, of sexual grooming, stating that Graves was "grooming children."

 Starting in 2025, Mace began making more statements critical of gays and lesbians in public life, calling for books with LGBTQ themes to be banned from schools and libraries.